2010 New England Patriots season: Week 17: vs. Miami Dolphins

 The Patriots' final regular season game was an AFC East rematch against the Dolphins.

 Four plays into the Dolphins' first possession, McCourty intercepted Henne at the Dolphins 47, his 7th.
 The Patriots raced 47 yards in 6 plays on their next drive, scoring on Brady's 13-yard touchdown pass to Gronkowski.
 Gronkowski set a new Patriots' record for touchdown receptions by a rookie, 10 and Brady became the 7th player to throw a touchdown pass in all 16 games.
 After a Dolphins punt, Kendall Langford stripped Woodhead with Paul Soliai recovering at the Patriots 34.
 The Dolphins only reached the Patriots 22 and Carpenter missed a 40-yard field goal.
 The Patriots made the Dolphins pay, racing 70 yards in a mere 4 plays, in under two minutes, with Green-Ellis scoring on a 1-yard touchdown run, increasing their lead to 14–0.
 The Dolphins drove to the Patriots 37 on their next drive, but Henne was sacked for a 7-yard loss and the Dolphins punted.
 Later in the half, the Dolphins drove to the Patriots 41, where Eugene Moore stripped Ricky Williams with Ninkovich recovering at the Patriots 41.
 The Patriots proceeded to drive to the Dolphins 10, but could only score on a 28-yard field goal, pushing the lead to 17–0.
 A few plays later, Edelman scored on a 94-yard punt return, increasing the lead to 24–0 at halftime.
 The Patriots engineered a 7 play, 78-yard drive on the opening possession of the second half, with Brady throwing a 10-yard touchdown pass to Crumpler, turning the game into a 31-0 blowout.
 After a Dolphins punt, Hoyer stepped in for Brady and led an 8 play, 85-yard drive, giving the Patriots a 38–0 lead.
 Late in the game, the Dolphins raced 80 yards in just 5 plays, scoring on a 21-yard touchdown pass from Tyler Thigpen to Davone Bess, making the final 38–7.

 It was Brady's tenth consecutive game without an interception and ninth consecutive game with no interceptions and two touchdowns.
-With the win, the Patriots ended their regular season with a 14–2 record.
+With the win, the Patriots ended their regular season with a 14–2 record while also finishing 5-1 against the AFC East.